aorczyk/my-controller/README.md

 #### `onCommandReceived(handler)`

-Runs the code inside when any command is received from the controller.
+Runs the code when any command is received from the controller.
 Use this block to handle all incoming commands including key presses, slider changes, joystick movements, and orientation updates.

 **Parameters:**
 - `handler` (function) - Code to run when a command is received